isomerpages/moe-tampinespri/_for-parents/Assessment Information 2025.md

 </p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Any absence from the Weighted Assessments or Examinations must be covered
-by a valid medical certificate from a private or government clinic/hospital.
+Any absence from the Weighted Assessments or Examinations must be covered by a valid medical certificate from a private or government clinic/hospital.
 Students are required to submit their medical certificate(s) to their Form Teachers on the day they return to school.
 Students who are absent without a valid reason or a medical certificate will not be awarded any marks for the assessment(s) they have missed.
-Medical certificates or letters issued by traditional medical practitioners will not be accepted.</p>
+Medical certificates or letters issued by traditional medical practitioners will not be accepted.
 </li>
 <li>
-<p>Students who are absent with valid medical certificates will rest at home
-for the entire duration of their medical leave.
+Students who are absent with valid medical certificates will rest at home for the entire duration of their medical leave.
 They will be marked as absent with valid reason.
-Their results will be accordingly adjusted so that they are not penalised for being absent with valid reason.</p>
+Their results will be accordingly adjusted so that they are not penalised for being absent with valid reason.
 </li>
 <li>
-<p>Students who are absent for any written papers can sit for them as independent
-practice when they are well and back in school.
-However, the marks attained will not be recorded in their Holistic Development Profile (HDP) for it to be used for award purposes.</p>
+Students who are absent for any written papers can sit for them as independent practice when they are well and back in school.
+However, the marks attained will not be recorded in their Holistic Development Profile (HDP) for it to be used for award purposes.
 </li>
 <li>
-<p>Students are required to be punctual for all Weighted Assessments and
-Examinations.
-Students who are late (no later than 15 minutes) can sit for the remaining duration of the papers with no additional time provided.</p>
+Students are required to be punctual for all Weighted Assessments and Examinations.
+Students who are late (no later than 15 minutes) can sit for the remaining duration of the papers with no additional time provided.
 </li>
 <li>
-<p>There is no make up for P3 to P6 students who are absent for their Weighted
-Assessments, Listening Comprehension and End-of-Year Examinations.
-For students who are absent from the oral component, teachers will use the reserve date(s).</p>
+There is no make up for P3 to P6 students who are absent for their Weighted Assessments, Listening Comprehension and End-of-Year Examinations.
+For students who are absent from the oral component, they will be scheduled to sit for the make-up session.
 </li>
 <li>
 <p>Students who are absent for any of the language components with valid